 Things to do in the Seychelles are mainly centred around admiring the wildlife.
 In Praslin, a walk around the UNESO World Heritage Site of Vallée de Mai is essential, where you can explore the coco de mer palms and spot the birds who live in them.

 The Maldives, on the other hand, is best suited for those who like to take it easy.
-Other than a dip in the ocean or day out on a boat trip, your days will mostly be spent relaxing and unwinding on the sands, in the spa or by the pool.
+While there are some amazing things to do in the Maldives, you’ll probably want to spend most of your time relaxing and unwinding on the sands, in the spa or by the pool.

 Are all the islands good for families?